material-motion/material-motion/concepts/primitives.md

 ## Timeline

-**What it is**: *an object that contains a floating-point value, which can be driven by a delta primitive, and to which Tweens may be associated*.
+**What it is**: *an object that contains a floating-point value, which can be driven by a delta primitive, and to which tweens may be associated*.

 A Timeline limits its value, **progress**, between 0 and 1.